knative/docs/CONTRIBUTING.md

 <!-- This could use a pass to be more focused on what a PR submitter should do at the start of the process. -->

-Here’s what generally happens when you open a PR against the `knative/docs`
+Here's what generally happens when you open a PR against the `knative/docs`
 repo:

 1. One of the assigned repo maintainers will triage the PR by assigning